dailyfine/nlp_summary_prob/README.md

-This repository contains code for the ACL 2017 paper *[Get To The Point: Summarization with Pointer-Generator Networks](https://arxiv.org/abs/1704.04368)*.
+This repository contains revised code for the ACL 2017 paper *[Get To The Point: Summarization with Pointer-Generator Networks](https://arxiv.org/abs/1704.04368)*.

+This code make extractive distribution is weighted sum of softmax of each encoder states.

 ## Looking for test set output?
 The test set output of the models described in the paper can be found [here](https://drive.google.com/file/d/0B7pQmm-OfDv7MEtMVU5sOHc5LTg/view?usp=sharing).